denoland/dnt/README.md

 - We would need to rewrite triple slash references
 - We might need to deal with the types in the tsconfig.json
 - How do we cleanly supply a deno.ns lib so type checking works?
   - David: We will search for any Deno specific APIs and replace them with a node shim.
+To start, we can just import everything as long as there's not any conflicts.
 - How do we handle remote URLs, data URLs and blob dynamic imports?
-  - David: We can implement remote URL -> bare specifier mapping.
+  - David: Just changed it to download everything for now, but in the future we can implement remote URL -> bare specifier mapping.
 Ideally this will be automatic, but in some cases the user will need to specify a bare specifier to use.
   - David: We could probably output data URLs to a file.
   - David: Blob dynamic imports...
 I'm not sure.
 Dynamic imports will be a problem if they're not statically analyzable, but we can warn the user about that when it happens.
 - We should go from ./foo.ts to ./foo.js by default, with a flag to go from ./foo.ts to ./foo, assume people are supporting a browser or ESM Node.js